front-end-summer19/all-the-news-react/README.md

 We can use the section state to set the activeLink property.

+Pass the section info to the Nav component.

 In App.js:

 ```js
 <Nav navItems={navItems} setSection={setSection} section={section} />
 ```

-And then forward the property to the NavItem component:
+And then forward the property from Nav to the NavItem component:

 ```js
 import React from "react";